Fulton probes gang ties in deaths of children

-ATLANTA — Fulton County’s top prosecutor says suspected gang activity led to the shooting deaths of two little girls in Atlanta in 2020.
+ATLANTA — Fulton County’s top prosecutor said suspected gang activity led to the separate shooting deaths of two little girls in Atlanta in 2020.

-8 year old Secoriea Turner and 7 year old Kennedy Maxie died from gunfire while sitting inside automobiles.
+Atlanta Police said 8-year-old Secoriea Turner and 7-year-old Kennedy Maxie died from gunfire while sitting inside automobiles.

 "We are all traumatized and horrified that this happened in our community," Willis said Wednesday.